 Q. How many APVMA staff currently work in Armidale?

-Current vacancies at the APVMA can be viewed on our recruitment page.
+We are continuing to expand our employee footprint, current vacancies at the APVMA can be viewed on our recruitment page.

 Q. How is APVMA working with Industry?

 We have established an APVMA Relocation Advisory Committee (ARAC).
 Representatives from peak bodies are members.
 Through this Committee our stakeholders will be able to give the CEO advice on the relocation, business model and digital strategy.
-We are committed to continued collaboration with Industry.
+We are committed to continued collaboration with industry.

 Yes, as with any large-scale change it’s important to seek advice and assistance from subject matter experts.
 A number of specialists have been engaged to support planning and business transformation that will help us to manage the relocation appropriately.

-Q. What is the digital strategy and when will it be delivered?
+Q. What is the Digital strategy and when will it be delivered?